skytap/well-architected-framework/operations/connectivity/skytaponazureconnectivity.md

 and your Azure hub, you will enable Global Reach to allow transitive routing between both ExpressRoutes.

+### Setting up Global Reach Enabled ExpressRoute to Skytap<a name="expressroutewithglobalreach"></a>

 **Pre-requisites -- Global Reach Enabled ExpressRoute**

--   Azure administrative rights to create the Azure resources:
+* Azure administrative rights to create the Azure resources:

-    -   "Back Bone" ExpressRoute.
+    * "Back Bone" ExpressRoute.
 This is not a Telco ExpressRoute (Step 1)

-    -   Global Reach (Step 3)
+    * Global Reach (Step 3)

--   /29 IP address space -- for Global Reach (Step 3 below)
+* /29 IP address space -- for Global Reach (Step 3 below)

--   Any specific application ports that need to traverse your on-premises firewall.
+* Any specific application ports that need to traverse your on-premises firewall.

-    -   The ExpressRoute connection into the Skytap service is not firewalled, so all ports are open; however, it is a private connection in your network.
+    * The ExpressRoute connection into the Skytap service is not firewalled, so all ports are open; however, it is a private connection in your network.

-    -   The Skytap UI does have standard ports it uses for access as detailed in the Appendix.
+    * The Skytap UI does have standard ports it uses for access as detailed in the Appendix.
 Note: Some public IP addresses are dependent on the region deployed.
 The IP's listed in the Appendix are based on the intended region for deployment.